shinken-monitoring/mod-webui/doc/user/element.md

-## Actions
+## Actions urls
 ------------------------------------

+Actions urls property is allowed in the host and service definitions.
+It is used to to define an optional URL that can be used to provide more actions to be performed on the host/service.

-Shinken core does not allow to define the *note* property more than once ... and the *note* is defined as a simple text.
+Shinken core does not allow to define the *action_url* property more than once ...

 WebUI allows to use a simple syntax to enrich the element notes :